AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

    1 violation.

-For :option:`--annotate=xcov`, this translates as follows, with a single partial coverage annotation on the inner ``if`` control line::
+For :option:`--annotate=xcov`, this translates as a single partial coverage annotation on the inner ``if`` control line::

    8 .: procedure Divmod